Covid-19 fines system expected to come into force this week

 The details of the fines system are being drafted by the Departments of Health and Justice and will be signed into law by Minister for Health Stephen Donnelly.

-Under the new system, those who refuse to wear a mask or who engage in non-essential travel will face initial fines of between €60 and €100 with higher fines for repeat offences, up to a maximum of €500.
+Under the new system, those who refuse to wear a mask on public transport or in retail settings, or who engage in non-essential travel, will face initial fines of between €60 and €100 with higher fines for repeat offences, up to a maximum of €500.

 Those caught hosting a house party or travelling to a house party will face fines of €1,000 for a first offence and up to €2,500 and six months in prison for repeat offences.
 The owner of the house will be presumed to be the host unless they can prove otherwise.